 NO BLISTERS: 10 Comfortable Shoes That Can Handle a Full Day of Walking

-This leads to the main part of the gentle walk through a vast lava tube which is mostly illuminated.
+Once you’ve descended, you get to the main attraction: A gentle but also exciting walk through a vast lava tube which is mostly illuminated.
 Tall adults should watch the side walls, and note that puddles persist year round.
-If you’re looking for lava tube adventure, check out Kaumana Caves in nearby Hilo; there you’ll see how valuable that illumination really is!
+If you’re looking for more lava tube adventure, check out Kaumana Caves in nearby Hilo; there you’ll see how valuable that illumination really is.
+On the way out of the tube (you go through it and out the other side) there are some stairs, and then a trail back to the top.
+If you’re feeling ambitious, the Thurston trail intersects with a number of other trails, so you could turn this into a more ambitous hike.

-Slightly less devastating than it was 30 years ago because, well, things grow, Devastation Trail exemplifies what happens when once-lush tropical land is completely covered in lava and ash.
-The further your family strolls the short, half-mile paved walkway out into the (somewhat) barren landscape, the greater the sense of the vastness of the (natural and healthy) destruction.
+Slightly less devastating than it was 30 years ago because, well, things grow, Devastation Trail is a great example of what happens when once-lush tropical land is completely covered in lava and ash.
+The further you stroll along the short, half-mile paved walkway out into the (somewhat) barren landscape, the greater the sense of the vastness of the (natural and healthy) destruction.

 CAN’T DECIDE?
 Here’s How to Choose the Best Hawaiian Island to Visit

-You may not remove rocks from a national park, and despite the temptation Hawaii Volcanoes National Park is no exception.
-Still, young and old alike will enjoy crouching along the trail to look for emerald-like crystal olivine in the dark black obsidian rock.
+Important Note: It’s always illegal to remove rocks from a national park, and Hawaii Volcanoes National Park is no exception.
+While you can’t remove the rocks, you can pick them up and admire them, and as you’re walking, it’s fun to keep your eyes peeled for emerald-like crystal olivine in the dark black obsidian rock.
 You’ll be extra lucky if you find one of Pele’s tears—a lava rock in the shape of the teardrops of the Hawai’ian Goddess of Fire.

 Because it’s longer than the other two more gentle walks and has several steep switchbacks on the way up, you may need to gather your reserves to do the Kilauea Iki hike.
-It’s certainly doable for kids eight and up, and I know five-year-olds who have done it, but it’s still a little beyond “easy” as family hikes go.
+If you’re thinking about doing this hike with children: It’s certainly doable for kids eight and up, and I know five-year-olds who have done it, but it’s still a little beyond “easy” as family hikes go.

 EXOTIC ESCAPES: 10 Best All-Inclusive Honeymoon Resorts in the World

-Things to Do with Kids Beyond Hawaii Volcanoes National Park
+Things to Do on the Big Island Beyond Hawaii Volcanoes National Park

 What to Do in and around Hilo

 If your main goal is Volcanoes National Park, it’s likely that you’ll come in through Hilo.
-Hilo’s famous Farmer’s Market happens every day, but things really get jumping with local artisans and chefs on Wednesdays and Saturdays.
+Hilo’s famous Farmer’s Market happens every day, but from Wednesday through Saturday is when you’ll see the most local artisans and chefs selling their specialties.

-Speaking of rain, if you happen to be in Hilo when it’s showing off its claim to fame as the “rainiest city in America,” check out the Pacific Tsunami Museum, Mokupapapa (or NOAA’s Marine National Monument museum of the Hawaiian Island chain), or ‘Imiloa—Hilo’s awesome astronomy center.
+If you’re in Hilo when it’s showing off its claim to fame as the “rainiest city in America” and need some indoor activities, head to the Pacific Tsunami Museum, Mokupapapa (or NOAA’s Marine National Monument museum of the Hawaiian Island chain), or ‘Imiloa—Hilo’s awesome astronomy center.

 Kona Side Things to Do